Skip to main content

 Improved Health Outcomes

-There are also signs of improved health outcomes because of the ACA.
+There are also signs of improved health outcomes because of the Affordable Care Act.
 For example, the ACA prevents hospitals from charging for infections that come from a hospital stay.
-Hospital infections are one of the leading causes of death in the U.S. Perhaps in part because hospitals now lose money from patients that become infected at hospitals, infection rates have lowered dramatically in recent years.
-Proponents of the law also argue that it has improved the early detection of cancer and improved preventative care, leading to lower healthcare costs and better patient outcomes for cancer and other medical conditions.
+Hospital infections are one of the leading causes of death in the U.S. Hospitals now lose money from patients who become infected during their stay.
+As a result, infection rates have lowered dramatically in recent years.

-Affordable Care Act Negatives
+Affordable Care Act Cons

 Impact on Small Businesses